webgptorg/promptbook/samples/pipelines/85-foreach-csv.report.md

 ### Result

 ```
-Hiya John,
+Awright there, John!

-Hope yer daein' braw!
-Just giein' ye a wee heids up aboot a braw new gizmo we've got in at Coolstore.
-It's a fluorescent Uranium Glass Garden Gnome wi' a built-in UV LED light.
+Hope ye're daein' braw.
+Thought ye might fancy a wee gander at our latest gizmo - the fluorescent Uranium Glass Garden Gnome.
 Aye, ye heard that right!

-This wee chap's nae ordinary garden ornament.
-He's made frae glass wi' a touch o' uranium oxide, which maks him glow like a firefly when ye switch on the UV light.
-Pure dead brilliant fer yer garden at night, and he'll gie the birds and snakes a fricht an' aw!
+This wee chappie's got some proper magic aboot him.
+He's made frae glass wi' a touch o' uranium oxide, which maks him glow like a bonfire when ye switch on the UV LED light we've popped inside him.
+It's pure dead brilliant in the gloamin'!

-Ye can stick him ootside durin' the day, and when the sun goes doon, just flick the switch and watch him licht up like Hogmanay!
-He's a right stoater, and we reckon ye'd love him in yer wee patch o' green.
+Nae need tae fash yersel' aboot safety - he's as harmless as a wee lamb.
+But he'll gie the birds and snakes a right fright if they come snooping aroond yer garden.

-Fancy takin' a keek?
-Pop by oor online shop or swing by one o' oor stores.
-We'd be chuffed tae bits tae show ye this wee glowing marvel.
+Fancy addin' a bit o' pizzazz tae yer wee patch o' green?
+This glowy gnome's just the ticket.
+Gie us a shout if ye want tae snap one up or if ye've got any questions.

-Cheers,
+Cheers, pal!

 The Coolstore Team
 ```